Standard SQL in Google BigQuery: Advantages and Examples of Use in Marketing

 FROM `project_name.dataset_name.owoxbi_sessions_20190201`

-How to switch to Standard SQL
+Exploring Processes on How to Switch to Standard SQL

 If you haven’t switched to Standard SQL yet, you can do it at any time.
 The main thing is to avoid mixing dialects in one request.